Lindsey Vonn left limping after crash in final downhill race before Milan Cortina Olympics

-CRANS-MONTANA, Switzerland (AP) — Lindsey Vonn crashed in her final downhill before the Milan Cortina Winter Olympics on Friday and was left limping and keeping weight off her left knee.
+CRANS-MONTANA, Switzerland (AP) — Lindsey Vonn crashed in her final downhill race before the Winter Olympics on Friday and was airlifted from the course for medical checks, a troubling turn for the 41-year-old U.S. ski star just a week before the Milan Cortina Games.

-Vonn lost control when landing a jump in a World Cup race and ended up tangled in the safety nets on the upper portion of the course.
+Vonn — the third skier to crash in the World Cup race in Crans-Montana — lost control when landing a jump and ended up tangled in the safety nets on the upper portion of the course.

-She eventually got up after receiving medical attention and walked away gingerly, taking weight off her left knee and using her poles to steady herself.
-She then clicked her skis back on but stopped to check her left knee.
+She got up after receiving medical attention for about 5 minutes, seemingly in pain and using her poles to steady herself.
+Vonn then skied slowly to the finish line, stopping a couple of times on the way down and clutching her left knee.

-Vonn eventually made it to the finish area and limped into a tent for medical attention.
-The race was later canceled after three of the first six racers crashed.
+The race, which was held in difficult conditions with low visibility, was canceled after Vonn's crash.

+It wasn't immediately clear how the crash would impact Vonn's Olympic preparations.
+The American, who was expected to be one of the biggest stars of the Games, limped into a tent for medical attention before being airlifted away by helicopter, dangling from a hoist cable with two people attending her.

+“I know she hurt her knee, I talked to her,” the International Ski and Snowboard Federation CEO Urs Lehmann told reporters in the finish area.
+“I don’t know if it’s really heavy and (if) she won’t miss the Olympics.
+Let’s wait for what the doctors are saying.”

-The 41-year-old Vonn has been the circuit’s leading downhiller this season with two victories and three other podium finishes, having returned last season after a partial right knee titanium replacement.
+Vonn made a stunning comeback last season at age 40 after nearly six years away from ski racing.
+Skiing with a partial titanium implant in her right knee, she has been the circuit’s leading downhiller this season with two victories and three other podium finishes in the five races.

+Including super-G, Vonn had completed eight World Cup races this season and finished on the podium in seven of them.
+Her worst finish was fourth.

 The crash occurred exactly a week before the Milan Cortina opening ceremony.